From the voices of our incarcerated friends: Trust creates an environment for healing.

 “We seek a compassion that stands in awe of what some people have had to carry, instead of standing in judgment of how they’ve carried it.”

-— Father Gregory Boyle, Tattoos On the Heart
+— Fr.
+Greg Boyle, from Tattoos On the Heart

-Let your heart sit with what you have already learned—about what your releasing friend has suffered in their life, what they have survived and what they are still carrying in many ways.
+Let your heart sit with what you have already learned—about what your releasing friend has suffered in their life, what they have survived, and what they are still carrying.
 Stand in awe.
 Let it soften your heart.
-Letting you in to that story is a gift of trust.

 This is the only way I haven’t abandoned this work over the years.
-Either we get fed up and throw our hands up.
-Or our hearts break.
-And break.
-And break.
-Until God fits inside.
+Either we get overwhelmed and frustrated and throw our hands up, or our hearts break, and break, and break, until God fits inside.

 CONCLUSION